agustin-del-pino/braille-communication-protocol/README.md

 ## Connection Command

 This command is used for establish a connection.
-The handshake must be end with a Connection Response.
+The response is Connection Response.

 | Class  | Id (1 byte)     | Version (3 bytes: Major-Minor-Patch)   |
 | ------ | --------------- | -------------------------------------- |